 Investigating how an accident occurred and determining who caused it is not always easy, of course.
 One example in which it could be particularly difficult to establish fault is the case of an accident caused by the driver of a delivery truck.
 In such a scenario, not only the driver but also the driver’s employer could potentially be held responsible under the legal doctrine of respondeat superior.

-Another example demonstrating how establishing fault could be difficult is a car accident involving just a single vehicle.
+Another example demonstrating how establishing fault could be difficult is a car accident involving just a single-vehicle.
 Here, a Lexington car accident attorney could possibly help determine if the accident was caused by a defective part, and if so, file a claim for damages against the manufacturer under a theory of product liability.
 Alternatively, a Lexington car accident lawyer could explore whether poor road maintenance is the culprit, followed by a claim for damages against the responsible government agency.

-Types of Compensation for Car Accident Injuries
+What Types of Compensation is Available for Car Accident Injuries?

 A serious car accident could cause victims to incur a wide range of expenses – past and future medical bills arguably being chief among them.
 One of the most important tasks of a Lexington car accident lawyer is to calculate as accurately as possible the amount of financial compensation that is necessary to make their client “whole” again.